pflanze/functional-perl/README.md

   `Text::CSV`, `URI`, `Text::Markdown`, `Clone`.
 Some of these are also necessary to run `htmlgen/gen` (or `website/gen` to build the website), see [Htmlgen](htmlgen/README.md) for details.

-* to use `bin/repl` or the repl in the intro and examples scripts interactively, `Term::ReadLine::Gnu` and `PadWalker` (and optionally `Lexical::Persistence` if you want to use the :m/:M modes.)

 (Todo: should all of the above be listed in PREREQ_PM in Makefile.PL?)